steph72/dragonrock-mega65/doc/JITSA.md

 1. Complete customer ignorance.
 Customers suck.
 There's no customer.
 Because we're doing this shit exclusively for ourselves, and not for some puffed up suits who have no idea what the world needs or wants.

-2. Requirement changes late in development are a sure sign of business people being involved in our shit.
+2. Requirement changes late in development are a telltale sign of clueless business people being involved in our shit.
 We don't want business people involved in our shit (see: 4)

 3. We deliver working shit when it's fucking ready.
 Not after that, and certainly not before that.
 If it takes another three months, so be it.
-There's no need to calm down product owners or investors with shiny trinkets and baubles.
+There's no need to calm down product owners or investors with shiny MVP baubles or slide shows (which are nowadays called 'prototypes').
 Just do what has to be done in the time that it takes.

 4. Absolutely no effing cooperation between business people and developers, because nobody needs business people.
+Yes, that's right, repeat after me: Nobody needs business people.

 5. Projects are built around the fact that we want to get this shit running, damnit.